yuanshi1/yuanshi1.github.io/_pages/about.md

 Work in Progress
 ======
-## Sustainability Contracting under Bounded Rationality: Lab in the Field
+## Incentivizing Smallholder Supplier Sustainability under Behavioral Regularities
 Joint work with Karen Yanchong Zheng and Iskandar Z Siregar
 * To present at POMS 2025 conference

-## Fair Allocation under Display-Dependent Demand
+## Optimizing Nonprofit Warehouse Operations under Display-Dependent Demand
 Joint work with Karen Yanchong Zheng and Mahyar Eftekhar, in collaboration with Midwest Food Bank, Arizona
 * To present at INFORMS Computing Society 2025 conference
 * To present at POMS 2025 conference